Indigo253931/rails-validations-errors/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Error-handling is a critical part of web development.
-One one hand developers need to ensure their applications validate input and raise errors appropriately.
-On the other hand it is also important design a good user experience for when these errors occur.
+On one hand, developers need to ensure their applications validate input and raise errors appropriately.
+On the other hand, it is also important to design a good user experience for when these errors occur.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- Use built-in ActiveRecord validation methods to validate database entries.
+- **Use** built-in ActiveRecord validation methods to validate database entries.
-- Display errors in the view using Rails `flash` messages.
+- **Display** errors in the view using Rails `flash` messages.
-- Set breakpoints to check your assumptions
+- **Set** breakpoints to check your assumptions.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-- Construct a basic Rails application
+- **Construct** a basic Rails application

 ##Error Handling